pub-solar/infra/docs/deletion-request.md

 There are two mandatory steps that need to be taken when deleting a user:

+1. Verify that the sender's email-address matches the account email-address
-1. Delete the user
+2. Delete the user
-2. Notify the user
+3. Notify the user

-For the first step, we have two possible ways:
+For the second step (deleting the user), we have two possible ways:

 * using the automated script
 * manually deleting the user